Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 Last month, we set out to feature the most exciting Canadian cleantech we’ve encountered in our search for this year’s Clean50.
 So far, we featured over 30 companies leading innovation in Canada, from hydrogen storage breakthrough technologies to AI-powered wildlife monitoring success stories, and more.
 We’ve seen the future, and it’s bright—and undeniably green.

-This week, as we wrap up our five-part series, we’re turning our attention to some of the most pressing environmental challenges of our time, including forever-chemicals, industrial inefficiencies, and microplastics, all with far-reaching impacts on human and planetary health.
+This week, as we wrap up our five-part series, we’re turning our attention to some of the most pressing environmental challenges of our time, including forever-chemicals, finite industrial resources, and microplastics, all with far-reaching impacts on human and planetary health.
 What better way to close out this series than by tackling some of the most stubborn challenges out there.

 The technologies we feature below propose solutions falling into two broad themes: clean water and material inputs.
 Water contamination is an issue deserving far more attention than it often receives, disproportionately burdening disadvantaged communities across Canada and beyond with adverse health and livelihood impacts.
 Our second theme, material inputs, is one that holds significance for industries everywhere, from pulp and paper through to the research lab, as this week’s technologies demonstrate.
 The material inputs we choose matter greatly if we want to stop our landfills from overflowing, microplastics from seeping into every corner of our systems, and, of course, our climate from changing catastrophically.